cuga-rajal/hgauth/README.md

 -----

+If you like this project, please give me a star.

-This is a work in progress.
-Please notify me of bugs or feature requests.
+Please notify me of any bugs or feature requests.

 Cuga Rajal (Second Life and Opensim)